platomo/test-python-app-action/README.md

           ffmpeg-required: true
 ```

-## Required Permissions

-This action requires access to the source code to execute tests, linting, and type
-analysis.

-## Create a new release
+## 🆕 Create a new release

 To create a new release of the action, use the GitHub release function and create a new
 tag according to semantic version requirements (vX.Y.Z).
 The GitHub workflow `major-release-tag.yml` will automatically move the major version
 tag to the new release.

+## ⚖️ License

+GNU GENERAL PUBLIC LICENSE Version 3